Packers Hall of Famer Fuzzy Thurston dies at 80

 "He just absolutely loves being Fuzzy," Kramer said in a 2006 interview with the Green Bay Press-Gazette.
 "He has as much fun living his life as anyone I've ever known."

-Kramer's daughter Alicia said on social media thatdeath is affecting the entire Kramer family. and Kramer, as the lead blockers in Lombardi's famed "Run to Daylight" attack, are inexorably linked in Packers lore.
+Kramer's daughter Alicia said on social media that Thurston's death is affecting the entire Kramer family.
+Thurston and Kramer, as the lead blockers in Lombardi's famed "Run to Daylight" attack, are inexorably linked in Packers lore.

 "We are really struggling with this," Alicia Kramer said.
 "Especially Dad.
 I feel bad for Dad."